 - Muscle wasting

-To help avoid the hazards of immobility, then, Crystal and the other nurses need to do the following at each 2 hour check:
+To help avoid the hazards of immobility, Addison and the other nurses caring for Mr. Jackson during this time need to, at a minimum, do the following at each two hour check:

 - Release limbs one at a time and move each through a normal range of motion